The Naughty Lady of Shady Lane: Recordings

 Popular versions of the song were the 1954 recordings by The Ames Brothers and by Archie Bleyer.

-The recording by The Ames Brothers was made on September 8, 1954.
-It was released by RCA Victor Records as catalog number 20-5897.
+The Ames Brothers recorded the song on September 8, 1954.
+It was released by RCA Victor as catalog number 20-5897.
 It first reached the Billboard magazine charts on November 20, 1954.
 On the Disk Jockey chart, it peaked at number 3; on the Best Seller chart, at number 3; on the Juke Box chart, at number 3.
 This version sold over one million copies in the US, and also peaked at number 6 in the UK Singles Chart in February 1955.

 The Bleyer version was released by Cadence Records as catalog number 1254.
-The record first reached the Billboard magazine charts on November 24, 1954 and lasted 5 weeks on the chart, peaking at number 26.
+The record first reached the Billboard magazine charts on November 24, 1954, and lasted 5 weeks on the chart, peaking at number 26.
 A contemporary review in Billboard compared the two versions by saying: "The Bleyer record has the sound; the Ames disk has the smoothness.
 Both have style ..."

 Dean Martin, Alma Cogan and the McGuire Sisters covered the song in 1955, as well as Ray Charles in 1964 and the Statler Brothers in the 1990s.

 In 2004, The Four Lads performed it with Ed Ames on the PBS made for TV special, Magic Moments: The Best of 50s Pop.

 In 2007, The Roches recorded a version on their album Moonswept.